dopenchills/quasar-monorepo-experiments/README.md

 ### pnpm

-This project uses pnpm workspaces for monorepo.
+This project uses `pnpm` workspaces to manage a monorepo structure.

-The main project uses Quasar Framework to develop and build the whole package.
+The parent project is built with the Quasar Framework.

-The subpackage also depends on Quasar, but they just provides custom components on top of Quasar components.
-They cannot be built by themselves as of now.
+The subpackages also rely on Quasar but just provide custom components built on top of Quasar.
+These subpackages cannot yet be built independently.

-### `counter` subpackage
+### `counter` Subpackage

-This package demonstrates below:
+This subpackage demonstrates the following:

-- npm package can be exported as source code, without being packed for publishing
+- An npm package can be exported as source code without requiring packaging for publication.
-- Only components that are exported with `exports` field are visible from parent project
+- Only components explicitly defined in the `exports` field are accessible to the parent project.

-### `random-values` subpackage
+### `random-values` Subpackage

-This package is just here to demonstrate multiple package can be added to parent project
+This subpackage is here only to show multiple packages can be added to workspaces